ropensci/tidync/cran-comments.md

 ## tidync 0.2.1

-Hello, another bug fix, and Solaris check fix.
+Hello, another bug fix, my apologies but this is pretty critical.
+Also a Solaris check fix.

 Thank you very much.